Wan Quan: Biographical introduction and legendary stories, major works and academic contributions

 Popular name: 萬密斋 (Wàn MìZhāi)English Name: Wan Quan, or Quan Wan (Given/Family)

-Representative works: 《萬密齋醫書十種》(Wan Mi Zhai Yi Shu Shi Zhong, or the Ten Kinds Medical Books of Wang Mi Zhai).
+Representative works: Wan Mi Zhai Yi Shu Shi Zhong (the Ten Kinds Medical Books of Wang Mizhai).

 Biography and legends:

-Although Wan Quan gave up his candidate for imperial examination in his early years, his respect for Confucianism has not diminished a little.
-He opened schools many times, taught students and disciples, and continued till he was old.
-He has also written many Confucian works, claiming to be "From the classics to the history and calendar, to a hundred schools, has his related writings".
-Unfortunately, none of his Confucianism works had been handed down.
+Although Wan Quan gave up his pursuit of the imperial examinations early on, his respect for Confucianism never wavered.
+He opened schools many times, taught students and disciples, and continued until he was old.
+He also wrote many Confucian works, claiming, "From the classics to history and calendars to the Hundred Schools, his writings are related."
+Unfortunately, none of his Confucian works have been handed down.

 Main books and academic thoughts:

-a second portrait of 萬全Wàn Quán Wan Quan's academic thoughts are pure and clean, the roots are flourishing, so results are luxuriant, and they are related to pediatrics, gynecology, internal medicine, eugenics, good child-rearing, extending life-span, extending heirs, and health care, which can be called broad and profound.
+a second portrait of 萬全Wàn Quán Wan Quan's academic thoughts are pure and clean.
+The roots are flourishing, resulting in luxuriant growth.
+His work relates to pediatrics, gynecology, internal medicine, eugenics, good child-rearing, extending lifespan, producing heirs, and healthcare.
+His work is broad and profound.

-Wan Quan collected extensive experience of predecessors, inherited family studies, wrote books, his famous works are 《保命歌括》(Bao Ming Ge Kuo, or the Songs for Saving-life) 35 volumes, 《傷寒摘錦》(Shang Han Zhai Jin, or Excerpts from Febrile Diseases) 2 volumes, 《養生四要》(Yang Sheng Si Yao, or the Four Essentials of Health Care) 3 volumes, 《內科要決》(Nei Ke Yao Jue, or the Internal Medicine Essentials) 3 volumes, 《幼科發揮》(You Ke Fa Hui, or Elaboration of Pediatrics) 4 volumes, 《育嬰秘訣》(Yu Ying Mi Jue, or the Secrets of Parenting) 4 volumes, 《痘疹心法》(Dou Zhen Xin Fa, or the Essential Methods of Exanthema Variolosum) 23 volumes, 《片玉新書》(Pian Yu Xin Shu, or the New Book of Jade Piece) 5 volumes, 《片玉疽疹》(Pian Yu Ju Zhen, or the Jade Piece of Ulcer and Rash) 13 volumes, 《廣嗣紀要》(Guang Si Ji Yao, or the Summary of Extending Heirs) 16 volumes.
-These works were combined and edited into a serie book named 《萬密齋醫書十種》(Wan Mi Zhai Yi Shu Shi Zhong, or the Ten Kinds of Medical Books of Wangmizhai), with 108 volumes and more than 700,000 words.
-In addition, there are more than 10 kinds of handwritten manuscript ink books, including 《萬氏外科心法》(Wan Shi Wai Ke Xin Fa, or the Mental Methods of Wan's External Mecicine), 《酒病點點經》(Jiu Bing Dian Dian Jing, or the Little Little Classics about Alcohol Disease), 《萬氏秘傳眼科》(Wan Shi Mi Chuan Yan Ke, or the Ophthalmology Secret copy of Wan's), and collected the publications 《痘疹歌括》(Dou Zhen Ge Kuo) and 《幼科指南》(You Ke Zhi Nan, or the Guidelines for Pediatrics).
+Wan Quan collected the extensive experience of his predecessors and family studies.
+He wrote books, and his famous works include 《保命歌括》(Bao Ming Ge Kuo, or Songs for Saving-life), 35 volumes; 《傷寒摘錦》(Shang Han Zhai Jin, or Excerpts from Febrile Diseases), 2 volumes; 《養生四要》(Yang Sheng Si Yao, or the Four Essentials of Health Care), 3 volumes; 《內科要決》(Nei Ke Yao Jue, or Internal Medicine Essentials), 3 volumes; 《幼科發揮》(You Ke Fa Hui, or Elaboration of Pediatrics), 4 volumes, 《育嬰秘訣》(Yu Ying Mi Jue, or Secrets of Parenting), 4 volumes; and 《痘疹心法》(Dou Zhen Xin Fa, or Essential Methods of Exanthema Variolosum), 23 volumes, 《片玉新書》(Pian Yu Xin Shu, or the New Book of Jade Piece), 5 volumes; 《片玉疽疹》(Pian Yu Ju Zhen, or the Jade Piece of Ulcer and Rash), 13 volumes; 《廣嗣紀要》(Guang Si Ji Yao, or the Summary of Extending Heirs), 16 volumes.
+These works were combined and edited into a series of books titled 《萬密齋醫書十種》(Wan Mi Zhai Yi Shu Shi Zhong, or Ten Kinds of Medical Books of Wangmizhai), with 108 volumes and over 700,000 Chinese characters.
+Additionally, there are more than ten kinds of handwritten manuscripts, including 《萬氏外科心法》(Wan Shi Wai Ke Xin Fa, or Mental Methods of Wan's External Mecicine), 《酒病點點經》(Jiu Bing Dian Dian Jing, or Little Classics about Alcohol Disease), 《萬氏秘傳眼科》(Wan Shi Mi Chuan Yan Ke, or Ophthalmology Secret Copy of Wan's), and collected the publications 《痘疹歌括》(Dou Zhen Ge Kuo, The Song of Smallpox and Rash) and 《幼科指南》(You Ke Zhi Nan, or the Guidelines for Pediatrics).

-Wan Quan is well-known for pediatrics and gynecology.
-His pediatrics followed the theories from herbalist Qian Yi, focuses on pediatric care and disease prevention, the syndrome differentiation emphasizes the four diagnoses, and the treatment method and prescriptions emphasize the spleen and stomach.
-His family inherited prescriptions with good effects, and some of them have been used till nowadays.
+Wan Quan is well-known for his work in pediatrics and gynecology.
+His approach to pediatrics is based on the theories of the herbalist Qian Yi.
+It focuses on pediatric care and disease prevention.
+The syndrome differentiation emphasizes the four diagnoses, and the treatment method and prescriptions emphasize the spleen and stomach.
+His family has passed down effective prescriptions, some of which are still used today.

 References: